-Revenue Recognition: Revenue from Exchange Transactions: The Partnership recognizes revenue in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Update (ASU) 2014-09, Revenue from Contracts with Customers, as amended.
+Revenue Recognition: The Partnership recognizes revenue in accordance with Financial Accounting Standards Board (FASB), Accounting Standards Update (ASU) 2014-09, Revenue from Contracts with Customers, as amended.
 ASU 2014-09 applies to exchange transactions with customers that are bound by contracts or similar arrangements and establishes a performance obligation approach to revenue recognition.
-The Partnership records the following exchange transaction revenue in its Statements of Activities and changes in net assets for the years ending June 30, 2023 and 2022.
+The Partnership records the following exchange transaction revenue in its Statements of Activities and changes in net assets for the years ended June 30, 2024 and 2023.